 For better or worse, weather conditions aren’t the be-all and end-all for presenting a house.
 In the same way that a dream home won’t lose its lustre in dreary weather, a shoddy, poorly maintained property won’t sparkle merely because the sun is shining.
 For this reason, it’s always worthwhile to put in work and keep your home presentable both inside and out.
 That doesn’t mean spending a fortune on renovations, but a few days spent gardening, tidying and scrubbing will mean more to your potential buyer than even the most stunning weather conditions.

 There’s not much contention in the real estate industry: spring is, in most circumstances, the best month to sell your home.
 The days are long and warm; nature is flourishing, helping your home look its best; and there are fewer life events interrupting the numerous stages of selling a house.
 How important is positioning your sale in the optimal season though?
 Should you let it affect when you enter the housing market?

 As with most things, the answer isn’t black and white.
-While selling at the right time of year can certainly help increase the speed and financial gain of your sale, rushing into the property market before you’re ready-just to meet a general seasonal guideline-is unwise.
-Ultimately, the best time to enter the property market is when you’re completely ready; time of year should be a secondary consideration.
+While selling at the right time of year can certainly help increase the speed and financial gain of your sale, rushing into the property market before you’re ready just to meet a general seasonal guideline is unwise.
+Ultimately, the best time to enter the property market is when you’re completely ready; the time of year should be a secondary consideration.
 On the other hand, if you’re ready to sell, but just coming to the end of a less lucrative season like winter, it’s advisable to wait until market conditions improve in spring.